hominee/crossbus/README.md

 impl Actor for CrossBus {
     type Message = Num;
 ...
     fn create(ctx: &mut Context<Self>) -> Self {
         Self { sum: 0, }
     }
 ...
 }

 ```

 #### Message Action & Reaction

-Okay, How the Summer respond when the message comes?
+Okay, How the actor respond when the message comes?
 we should tell crossbus.

 ```rust